 This course contains at least one Common Assessment developed by the College of Education and Human Development to assess our candidates' performance on nationally accepted standards for beginning teachers (InTASC) and our programs' performance on national accreditation standards (CAEP).
-Writing Intervention Project

-Writing Intervention Project (30 points): Due May 2nd, 2022
+Writing Intervention Project (100 points):

 You will select a student with a disability who accesses the general education curriculum.
 Prior to beginning instruction, you will collect three written prompt responses from the identified student to establish a performance baseline.
 Project overview: Using and applying curriculum-based measurement techniques, you will establish a baseline performance for the selected student.
-Based on data and consultation with the child's teacher (if you are not the child's teacher) and your course instructor, you will select a writing strategy intervention and develop a plan for teaching.
-This writing strategy will need to be approved by the instructor before you begin planning lessons for your students.
-The teaching lesson plans will highlight the stages of effective strategy acquisition and procedures for developing self-regulation.
+Based on data and consultation with the child's teacher and your course instructor, you will select a writing strategy intervention and develop a plan for teaching (intervention).
+The teaching lesson plans, modified and adapted for your student [see Lesson Plans template in directions on the Blackboard site], will highlight the stages of effective strategy acquisition and procedures for developing self-regulation.
 You will implement plans with the selected student.
 Performance data will be collected as you progress through lessons.
 A plan for fostering generalization and maintenance for the selected student will also be developed.
 It is important to note that this is NOT the same as CBM fluency models where a student gradually works toward a goal.
 In this model, students are expected to make significant gains immediately following instruction.
 For example, it is not uncommon for a student to go from writing two or three story parts during baseline to having all seven parts in a single writing prompt following instruction.
 At the end of the project, you will describe, "what worked well" and "what I would do differently next time" in a reflective summary.
+Final papers will incorporate all components of the project.
 Components of the project will be reviewed in class as they become instructionally appropriate.

 More information for this project will be presented on the first night of class and posted on Blackboard.